openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 which would make single-node clusters slightly different from multi-node clusters, and any such difference is naturally not ideal.

-- TBD
+- The proposed defaulting behavior for the discussed `IngressController` parameters is complicated and dependent on all three topology parameters (infra, control-plane and ingress topologies) - such complexity would probably have to be documented in the CRD definitions and may confuse users.

 ## Alternatives

-- If just one worker is needed, require user to add yet another worker so they could form a compact 3-node cluster where all nodes are both workers and control-plane nodes.
+ - Even when users need to add just one extra worker, require them to add yet another worker so they could just form a compact 3-node cluster where all nodes are both workers and control-plane nodes.
 This kind of topology is already supported by OCP.
 This will avoid the need for OCP to support yet another topology.
 It has the obvious downside of requiring a "useless" node the user didn't really need.
 It also means the user now has to run more control-plane workloads to facilitate HA - for example, 2 extra replicas of the API server which consume a lot of memory resources.
 From an engineering perspective, it would require us to make the "Control-plane Topology" parameter dynamic and make sure all operators know to react to changes in that parameter (it will have to change from "SingleReplica" to "HighlyAvailable" once those 2 new control-plane nodes join the cluster).
 I am not aware of the other engineering difficulties we would encounter when attempting to support the expansion of a single-node control-plane into a three-node control-plane, but I think they would not be trivial.

-- Adjust the "baremetal" platform to support single-node installations and make users and the Assisted-Installer use that platform instead of the "none" platform for single control-plane node cluster installations.
+- Adjust the "baremetal" platform to support single control-plane node installations and make users and the Assisted Installer (the current popular, supported method to install single control-plane node clusters) use that platform instead of the "none" platform.
 The baremetal platform solves the issue described in this enhancement with virtual IP addresses/keepalived.
 This approach was dismissed due to much higher development efforts and additional processes that would need to run on the already resource constrained single control-plane node.
-Furthermore, even once the baremetal platform is adjusted to support single-node clusters, the Assisted-Installer which is currently the main supported way with which users install single control-plane node clusters would have to go through a lot of development effort in order to make it use the baremetal platform rather than the "none" platform currently used for single node installations.
+Furthermore, even once the baremetal platform is adjusted to support single-node clusters, the Assisted Installer would have to go through a lot of development effort in order to make it use the baremetal platform rather than the "none" platform currently used for single node installations.
 This may happen in the future.

-- We may also decide to set the "Infrastrcture Topology" to "SingleReplica" even in cloud single control-plane node clusters which also have day-1 workers.
-The motivation for that is to make the value of this parameter consistent across all single control-plane node clusters.
-By doing that we're practically making its value always tied to the value of the "Control Plane Topology" paramater during installation.
-Then the only time in which the value of the two topology parameters will ever differ is when we some day make the "Infrastructure Topology" non-read only and allow the user to modify it (either during installation or post-installation).

 ## Infrastructure Needed [optional]